HighInBC/SolderOven/README.md

 While this is a public project I am not planning on documenting it until it is somewhat ready.

 Consider this to be at the pre-alpha development stage.
+Things **DO NOT WORK** yet.

 ##Purpose